North London Collegiate School Jeju

 Universities care about the character of the people they admit – what students do outside the classroom tells them a lot about the kind of student who is applying.
 Co curricular activities are the best way students can demonstrate how unique, interesting, even “better” they are than other student applicants, and showcase where their passions lie.
 Through our co curricular programme, NLCS Jeju gives our students opportunities to develop characteristics such as leadership, initiative, commitment and many more.

 CurriculumAt NLCS Jeju we hold the highest standards of academic excellence.
 We expect our students to achieve outstanding success in both the Cambridge IGCSE and International Baccalaureate(IB) examinations and to go on to some of the best universities in the world.
 We have offered the IB programme since 2011 and have had a consistent record of success.
-All 123 students in the class of 2019 passed the IB Diploma, with 42 achieving 40 points or higher, including a maximum 45, and an average score of 37 overall with 65% scoring 7/6.
+Our Class of 2021 passed the IB with an average score of 39 points for the second year running.
+We are ranked in the global Top 50 IB Schools and are Best in South Korea.

 Languages of instructionEnglish